yashjainNEU/Roots-Rays/README.md

-Here’s the markdown code for the README file you requested:

 # 🌱 Roots & Rays - Plant E-commerce Website 🌿

 Roots & Rays is a 🌍 **plant e-commerce website** designed to make plant shopping a breeze while promoting a positive environmental impact. 🌿 This website is built with **Tailwind CSS**, ensuring a responsive, modern, and minimalist design. 💻 The site offers several features such as **free shipping**, **secure payments**, and **24/7 support**, all aimed at enhancing the user experience.